asynkron/gam-web/src/docs/Durability.md

       6) Since there is no guaranteed delivery, any of the messages may be dropped, i.e. not arrive at `A2`

 >**Note**<br/>
-It is important to note that Akka's guarantee applies to the order in which messages are enqueued into the recipient's mailbox.
+It is important to note that Proto.Actor's guarantee applies to the order in which messages are enqueued into the recipient's mailbox.
 If the mailbox implementation does not respect FIFO order (e.g. a `PriorityMailbox`), then the order of processing by the actor can deviate from the enqueueing